Telsey Advisory Group Reiterates BRC Inc - (BRCC) Outperform Recommendation

 Engaged Capital holds 13,351K shares representing 22.87% ownership of the company.
 In it's prior filing, the firm reported owning 13,251K shares, representing an increase of 0.75%.
 The firm decreased its portfolio allocation in BRCC by 31.90% over the last quarter.

-Fayez Sarofim holds 1,696K shares representing 2.91% ownership of the company.
-No change in the last quarter.
+Fayez Sarofim holds 1,696K shares representing 2.90% ownership of the company.
+In it's prior filing, the firm reported owning 1,696K shares, representing a decrease of 0.01%.
+The firm increased its portfolio allocation in BRCC by 78,924.98% over the last quarter.

-Kim holds 1,559K shares representing 2.67% ownership of the company.
-No change in the last quarter.
+Kim holds 1,416K shares representing 2.43% ownership of the company.
+In it's prior filing, the firm reported owning 1,559K shares, representing a decrease of 10.10%.
+The firm decreased its portfolio allocation in BRCC by 3.64% over the last quarter.

 VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 1,202K shares representing 2.06% ownership of the company.
 No change in the last quarter.